tylim88/FirelordJS/README.md

 Read [what is new in V2?](https://firelordjs.com/what_is_new)

-FirelordJS is the only library that capable of providing insane type safety while exposing almost all the API of the original Firestore SDK.
+FirelordJS is the only library that capable of providing insane type safety while exposing almost all the API of the official Firestore SDK.

 FirelordJS has: